First Steps

 100

-How often should you been connecting with a family on your caseload while they are in ongoing services (this applies to the Service Phase of an incident as well)?
+How often should you been connecting with a family on your caseload while they are in ongoing services, either under an incident's service phase or as part of family services?

 at least once a month!